 BYU’s stock improved a bit in ESPN’s final preseason SP+ rankings.
 What about Utah and Utah State?

-Expectations for the 3 Utah schools are reflected in Bill Connelly’s last update of the rankings before the 2023 season begins
+Expectations for the three Utah schools are reflected in Bill Connelly’s last update of the rankings before the 2023 season begins

 For BYU, Utah and Utah State, the 2023 college football season kicks off next week, and the state’s three FBS programs have varying expectations for the quickly approaching season.